-We estimate that the net proceeds we will receive from this offering will be approximately \$45.9 million, at an assumed initial public offering price of \$10.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering costs.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$53.6 million.
-The selling stockholders will receive aggregate net proceeds of approximately \$3.7 million.
-The selling stockholders intend to use the net proceeds to them from the sale of shares of common stock to repay the outstanding principal of and unpaid accrued interest on loans from us and to pay the related tax liability.
-As a result, we will receive approximately \$2.7 million of the aggregate net proceeds from the sale of common stock by the selling stockholders.
+We estimate that the net proceeds we will receive from this offering will be approximately \$71.4 million, after deducting underwriting discounts and commissions and estimated offering costs.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$83.1 million.
+The selling stockholders will receive aggregate net proceeds of approximately \$5.1 million, after deducting underwriting discounts and commissions.
+The selling stockholders intend to use net proceeds to them from the sale of shares of common stock to repay the outstanding principal of and unpaid accrued interest on loans from us and to pay the related tax liability.
+The selling stockholders will receive approximately \$2.7 million of the aggregate net proceeds from the sale of common stock by the selling stockholders.